 Exploitation concessionaires have the exclusive right to obtain a transportation concession for the transport of oil and gas from the provincial states or the federal government, depending on the applicable jurisdiction.
 Such transportation concessions include storage, ports, pipelines and other fixed facilities necessary for the transportation of oil, gas and by-products.
-Transportation facilities with surplus capacity must transport third parties'

-hydrocarbons on an open-access basis, for a fee which is the same for all users on similar terms.
+Transportation facilities with surplus capacity must transport third parties' hydrocarbons on an open-access basis, for a fee which is the same for all users on similar terms.
 As a result of the privatizations of YPF and Gas del Estado, a few common carriers of crude oil and natural gas were chartered and continue to operate to date.

 Exploitation concessionaires are subject to the general federal and provincial tax regime.
 The most relevant federal taxes are the income tax (35%), the value added tax (21%) and a tax on assets.
 The most relevant provincial taxes are the turnover tax (1% to 3%) and stamp tax.
 In 2002, in response to the economic crisis, the federal government adopted new taxes on oil and gas products, including export taxes ranging from 5% for by-products to 45% for crude oil.
-Despite that, under certain incentives programs established in 2008 (namely, the Oil Plus Program and the Refining Plus Program created by Presidential Decree 2014/2008), oil and gas companies increasing their oil reserves and production and refining companies increasing their production would be granted tax rebate certificates to be credited against the payment of the export taxes.
-However, the Oil Plus Program and the Refining Plus Program were suspended for certain companies in February 2012 and subsequently amended and reinstated in June 2012.
+Such export taxes lapsed and terminated on January 6, 2016 on the 15th anniversary of their enactment.